catmaid/CATMAID/UPDATE.md

 Some CATMAID versions require manual changes to an existing setup.
 Below these and other administration related changes are listed in order.

+## Under development

+- PostgreSQL 9.6 and Postgis 2.4 are now required.

 ## 2017.04.20

 - The location of the `manage.py` script changed: it moved a level up into